 Orange roses communicate enthusiasm and desire on the part of the sender.

 The fake dyed colors of such a bouquet come across as more of an insult or joke than an expression of love.
-Don't buy Kaleidoscopic Roses unless you're positive the recipient will appreciate the gesture.
+Don't buy Kaleidoscopic Roses unless you're positive the recipient will appreciate and see the humor in the gesture.

 Regardless of the original color, dead roses say "It's over" loud and clear.
 So don't let once-beautiful roses that dry up and turn an unappealing shade stick around too long.